Ben Sherwood: Writing

 Sherwood’s non-fiction work has been published in The New York Times, The Washington Post, Los Angeles Times, Newsweek, Parade Magazine, and O Magazine.
 In 1996, Sherwood wrote his first novel, Red Mercury, published under the pseudonym Max Barclay by Dove Books.
 The story involves a nuclear terror threat at the Summer Olympic Games in Atlanta, Georgia.
 President Bill Clinton reportedly "devoured" the book before traveling to Atlanta to attend the Olympics.

-In 2000, while working at NBC Nightly News, Sherwood wrote a bestselling novel called The Man Who Ate The 747, published by Bantam Books.
+In 2000, while working at NBC Nightly News, Sherwood wrote a novel called The Man Who Ate The 747, published by Bantam Books.
 The tragicomic tale tells the story of an investigator for a fictional Guinness Book of Records who travels to Superior, Nebraska to authenticate a record attempt involving a man eating a Boeing 747.
 The record keeper meets an introverted and misguided Nebraska farmer who is ingesting the 747 by grinding parts of the plane into gritty dust.
 By consuming the plane, the farmer hopes to prove the size and scope of his love for a woman who lives in the small town.

 In 2004, Sherwood published The Death and Life of Charlie St. Cloud, which follows a young man's journey between the worlds of life and death, and explores his bonds with loved ones in both.
 The Death and Life of Charlie St. Cloud was made into a major motion picture starring Zac Efron, directed by Burr Steers, produced by Marc E. Platt and released from Universal Pictures on July 30, 2010 under the new title Charlie St. Cloud.

 In January 2009, his first non-fiction book, The Survivors Club: The Secrets and Science that Could Save Your Life, was published by Grand Central Publishing, an imprint of Hachette Book Group.
 The Survivors Club explores human survival in all its forms.
 The book became a New York Times bestseller and has been published in more than 15 languages.